 If you know people who are suffering from severe and chronic pain, please alert them to the possibility that their brain is giving them a message and causing pain.
 If medical evaluations do not reveal a clear cause of their symptoms, the problem might not be in the body, but in the mind.
 In these situations, which are more common than most people realize, there is hope for recovery.
 Their life may depend on it.

-Unlearn your pain, earn CME credits, and empower your practice with concrete knowledge of an emerging model of care that brings together cutting-edge research and advanced clinical interventions.
-Join Dr. Howard Schubiner at the Art of Living Retreat Center.
+Unlearn your pain, earn CME credits, and empower your practice with concrete knowledge of an emerging model of care that brings together cutting-edge research and advanced clinical interventions—join Dr. Schubiner in Beyond Pain Management: New Strategies for Health Professionals, November 1–3, 2019, at the Art of Living Retreat Center.